Park, Trail and Facility Projects

 All upgrades to the park will meet the Accessibility for Ontarians with Disabilities Act (A.O.D.A.) and Oshawa’s Accessibility Design Standards.

-Installation of sand filters, pumps, and pool controls.
+View of pool, pool deck and waterslide.
 Looking north towards Monck Street.

 The City is undertaking the Firefighters’ Memorial project, a commemorative initiative to design and construct a permanent civic memorial honouring firefighters who have sacrificed their lives in the line of duty.
 The memorial will serve as a place of remembrance, reflection and gratitude, recognizing the bravery and selflessness of firefighters who have given the ultimate sacrifice in service to the City and its community.
 The memorial will be situated in Memory Gardens, at the Oshawa Valley Botanical Gardens, located at 155 Arena St.